 I think the storyline helps normalize boys playing with dolls if they want to.
 William’s Doll was the book about boys and dolls I grew up reading.

-While I prefer how William cares for his doll like a parent (as opposed to Teddy’s doll’s fighting skills), reading the taunts William faces doesn’t sit as well now.
+While I prefer how William cares for his doll as a parent (as opposed to Teddy’s doll’s fighting skills), reading the taunts William faces doesn’t sit as well now.
 I don’t want my son expecting to be teased for wanting a doll.
 Just having it be a fact of Teddy’s life is a more modern take.

 Penny and Her Marble